PantelisChatzipetrou/PantelisChatzipetrou/README.md

 ## About Me

 I am Pantelis Chatzipetrou, an undergraduate student at the **Department of Informatics and Telecommunications, National and Kapodistrian University of Athens.**
+Deeply interested in exploring the world of programming, learning new concepts, and continuously improving myself as a developer.

 <!--
 **PantelisChatzipetrou/PantelisChatzipetrou** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.